Hurricane Michael gains strength on course for north Florida

 By early Tuesday, Michael's top sustained winds had risen some to 90 mph (144 kph) as it headed north at 12 mph (19 kph).
 The storm was centered about 425 miles (684 kilometers) south of Apalachicola and 455 miles (732 kilometers) south of Panama City, Florida.
 Hurricane-force winds extended outward up to 35 miles (56 kilometers) from the core and tropical-storm-force winds out 175 miles (280 kilometers).Hurricane-force winds extended outward up to 35 miles (56 kilometers) from the core and tropical-storm-force winds out 175 miles (280 kilometers).
 Michael was lashing western Cuba on Monday with heavy rains and strong winds.

-Forecasters warned Michael could dump up to a foot (30 centimeters) of rain in western Cuba, potentially triggering flash floods and mudslides in mountain areas.
+Forecasters warned that Michael, now a Category 1 storm, could dump up to a foot (30 centimeters) of rain in western Cuba, potentially triggering flash floods and mudslides in mountain areas.

 Disaster agencies in El Salvador, Honduras and Nicaragua reported 13 deaths as roofs collapsed and residents were carried away by swollen rivers.
 Six people died in Honduras, four in Nicaragua and three in El Salvador.
 Authorities were also searching for a boy swept away by a river in Guatemala.
 Most of the rain was blamed on a low-pressure system off the Pacific coast of El Salvador.
 Hurricane Michael in the Caribbean could have also contributed.